juxt/mach/README.md

 A `depends` is simply a sequence of targets to check.

+### product

+The product of a target is the file (or files) that it produces.
+If you declare this with the special symbol `product` it will assist the 'auto-clean' feature of Mach.

 ### novelty

 Deciding whether a target is stale (requiring a re-build) or fresh (no